Get Prepared To Enter The Workforce

 Services Offered

-We want to make sure that our clients have the resources they need to start and stay in college, so CTE free services include: textbook loans, personal and professional development materials, career assessments, tutoring, scholarship information, and access to computers in our resource room on the Pensacola campus.
+We want to make sure that our clients have the resources they need to start and stay in college, so CTE free services include: textbook loans, personal and professional development materials, career assessments, scholarship information, and access to computers in our resource room on the Pensacola campus.

 Your eligibility for one or more of these services is based on several factors, such as financial need and the availability of resources.